Russian Argentines: Immigration history

 Among them were ten priests of the Russian Orthodox Church and a few hundred soldiers: eight generals, a few dozen colonels, about twenty members of the Page Corps, about forty Knights of St. George and more than twenty officers of the Imperial Russian Navy.
 About 250 cadets also emigrated.

 In the 1950s after the victory of Mao Zedong's Communist forces over the Kuomintang forces of Generalissimo Chiang Kai-shek Russian Old Believers, who were previously forced into exodus to China by the Russian Revolution of 1917 (see Russians in China), fled to Hong Kong where the UN provided support to them for migrating to different parts of the world, including Argentina.
 Since then about 20 families of «White Russians», as they are known locally, maintain their original "peasant" way of life, many of them living a subsistence economy, in Choele Choel in Río Negro Province.

 In 1969, Archbishop Leontius (Vasily Konstantinovich Filipovich) came to Buenos Aires.
 He set about the task of overcoming the split between the Soviet and the monarchist-minded congregations.
 He died in 1971, and the split was overcome only in the 1990s.

 The last significant wave of emigration coincided with the Perestroika and included Russians who came in search of permanent work and residence in Argentina.

 However, since the start of the Russian invasion of Ukraine in 2022, in light of the international sanctions on Russian passports, various Russian couples and pregnant Russian women, started to emigrate to Argentina in hopes of acquiring Argentine passport to, rather continuing their journey to Europe or to permanently establish in Argentina with their children.
 As of July 2023, more than 18,500 Russians have come to Argentina after Russia invaded Ukraine.
 Argentina does not require a visa for Russians citizens to enter the country as tourists and it also allows the parents of children born on Argentinian soil to receive residency, and, later, a passport.
 This opportunity led to that about 10,500 pregnant Russians traveled to Argentina to give birth in 2022.

-The migratory “boom” of Russian families peaked between 2022 and 2023 but it begun to decrease in 2024.
+The migratory “boom” of Russian families peaked between 2022 and 2023 but it began to decrease in 2024.
 Now, the trend seems to be changing: many of them are leaving, driven out by the high dollar-based cost of living in Argentina.
 Data provided by the National Directorate of Migration to LA NACION confirm the slowdown.
 In 2022, 1,700 residence permits were requested; in 2023, 7,123; in 2024, 4,915.
 By July 2025, 2,290 had been requested.
 And, for the first time since 2022, in 2025 applications for temporary residence exceeded those for permanent residence.
 Moreover, the situation for immigrants have worsened after the enactment of DNU 366/2025, published in May in the Boletín Oficial, which amends Migration Law 25.871 and, among other things, raises the minimum requirements for foreigners to access the different categories of residence in the country, as well as healthcare and higher education.